Why Lowering Your Price is a Terrible Business Move

 Here’s a “Lowering Your Price” Call That I Went Through Recently

-I had a guy call me the other day.
-He was interested in my services but wanted to discuss my rates.
-He mentioned that he could get content produced at a lower price than my rate, and he wanted to know what my best price was if we moved forward with working together.
+I had a guy call me the other day who was interested in my services but wanted to discuss my rates.
+He mentioned that he could get content produced at a lower price than mine and wanted to know what my best price was.

 Related Article: Is Brand Loyalty More Powerful Than Price?